 This information applies to England and Wales.

 You might feel pressure from school or parents to make a certain choice.
-But it’s up to you what you want to do.
-Take your time and research the options before you decide.
+But take your time and research the options before you decide what you want to do.

 Your school or college should have a careers adviser.
 They can help you:

-In England, you must stay in education or training until you are 18.
+In England, all students must stay in education or training until 18.

 While there is a guarantee of a place in further education or training, it does not mean that you will get your first choice of course or college.